 - Water: When free camping in Australia especially, always take enough drinking water.
 Also check if campsites offer drinking water as we noticed many only have rain water which isn’t always safe to drink.
 Check for signs that say “potable water” or if it is safe to drink.

-- Taking Pets: We were really surprised when camping in Australia how few campsites actually allow pets.
+- Taking Pets: We were really surprised how few campsites in Australia actually allow pets.
 This is to protect the nature of the area including birds and to avoid the mess dogs etc can cause.
 Always check prior to booking a campsite if your furry friends can come along as unfortunately pet friendly campsites are quite rare.

 - 4 Wheel Drive: As previously mentioned, particularly with free camping sites in Australia the roads to them are often only suitable for 4 wheel drive.
 You will not be covered by rental insurance if you take a rental caravan on unsealed roads, not to mention how long emergency vehicles and breakdown vehicle will take to access these roads so only enter them if you are well equipped and experienced to do so.

 - Keep It Clean: Instead of just leaving a campsite as you found it, endeavour to leave it better than you found it.
 Pick up your 3 for the sea (at least), speak up if you see others being irresponsible, ensure any campfires or cairns left by others are dismantled.
-Your good example will have a snowball effect on those around you.
+Your good example of being a responsible traveller will have a snowball effect on those around you.